Giro della Romagna

-The Giro della Romagna was a semi classic European bicycle race held in the Italian region of Romagna.
+The Giro della Romagna is a semi classic European bicycle race held in the Italian region of Romagna.
 After 2005, the race was organised as a 1.1 event on the UCI Europe Tour.
 The race was discontinued in 2011, and in 2013, it merged with the Memorial Marco Pantani, which also takes place in Romagna.

+The race returned in 2024, again on the UCI Europe Tour.